SeisComP/main/apps/python/descriptions/scmssort.rst

 scmssort reads single files and output to the command line.
 Cat many files to read them at the same time.
 In this way huge amount of data can be processed efficiently.

+Applications to miniSEED records:

+* Sort by time, e.g. for playbacks
+* Remove duplicates and clean archives
+* Filter based on

+  * time windows
+  * stream lists

 .. hint::

    Combine with :ref:`scart` or :ref:`msrtsimul` to archive data or to make playbacks with real-time simulations.

 Examples
 ========